Pebaz/nimporter/README.md

 For a dead-simple way to publish Windows, MacOS, and Linux packages to PyPi automatically, use the `github_actions_template.yml` template found in the `examples/` directory.
 This template integrates with your repository's GitHub Actions runner to build, package, and deploy your library on Windows, MacOS, and Linux automatically when you create a new "Release" is created.

 ## 💽 Computer Hardware Actually Exists

-Naturally, when integrating with native code, there are limitations to what is possible to accomplish in certain situations.
+Dynamic, safe programming languages are great, but naturally, when integrating with native code, there are limitations to what is possible to accomplish in certain situations.
 On Windows, a DLL that has been loaded into a process cannot be deleted while it is in use.
 Additionally, Windows has a path length limit of 260 characters by default (and therefore relying on the user having disabled this limit in the system registry is not possible).
 This severely limits how deep a Nim extension can be placed into a Python package hierarchy.
 Furthermore, generously-named Nim extensions may fail to compile with a message that resembles:

 ```
 failed to open compiler generated file: ''